AdoHe/NodeBlog/README.md

 NodeBlog
 ========

-A micro blog based on node express mongodb and so on.
+A microblog based on Node.js, with template engine EJS and database MongoDb, Using the web framework Express3.x.